By Bernie Dixon

 I know many of our readers are residents of Georgia and may be interested in the support for ERA within the state.
 Regrettably, Georgia is not among the 38 states that have gone on to ratify the ERA.
 There is a twisted and somewhat hilarious history.
 At one point in the 1970s, A group of activist women in Georgia dubbed themselves the “bread bakers” sent loaves of bread to the male legislators who they called the “breadwinners” to thank them for not supporting ERA.
 Bless their hearts.

-This is op-ed written by Bernie P. Dixon, Founder and Chairman of Launchpad2X, an accelerator training organization for women entrepreneurs.
+Bernie P. Dixon is Founder and Chairman of Launchpad2X, a founder-to-CEO accelerator training program for women entrepreneurs.
+Find her on LinkedIn.